The Sisters of Mercy

 The Sisters of Mercy are an English rock band formed in Leeds in 1980.
 After achieving early underground fame, the band experienced a commercial breakthrough in the mid-1980s, sustaining their success until the early 1990s, when they halted the release of new records in protest against their record company, WEA.
 Although the band operates primarily as a touring outfit today, they continue to perform new and unreleased music live.

-The group has released three original studio albums: First and Last and Always (1985), Floodland (1987), and Vision Thing (1990).
+The group released three original studio albums: First and Last and Always (1985), Floodland (1987), and Vision Thing (1990).
 Each album was recorded by a different line-up; singer-songwriter Andrew Eldritch and the drum machine known as Doktor Avalanche are the only constant elements throughout.
 Eldritch and Avalanche were also involved in the Sisterhood, a side project linked to Eldritch's disputes with former members.

 The Sisters of Mercy ceased recording in the early 1990s due to a dispute with their record company, East West Records.
 The record company contract was with Andrew Eldritch rather than with the band.
 Under the contract Eldritch owed the company two albums; however East West Records agreed to terminate the contract in return for one album by Eldritch, which he recorded under the name SSV in 1997.
 The album, Go Figure, consisting of techno-like droning with mumbled vocals by Eldritch, was not released by the record company, though bootleg versions are in circulation.

 After the Sisters of Mercy were released from their contract with East West, they have not signed with another label nor released any new material.
 They have continued to perform new songs live.

 Former members of the group went on to establish the bands Ghost Dance and the Mission.